robotty/dank-twitch-irc/README.md

   // With this option enabled, the returned promises will still be rejected/
   // resolved as without this option, this option ONLY silences the
   // UnhandledPromiseRejectionWarning.
-  ignoreUnhandledPromiseRejections: true // false by default });
+  ignoreUnhandledPromiseRejections: true, // false by default });
 ```